 (vec_select:m vec1 selection)

 This describes an operation that selects parts of a vector. vec1 is

 parallel that contains a

-const_int for each of the subparts of the result vector, giving the
+runtime) for each of the subparts of the result vector, giving the number of

 (vec_concat:m x1 x2)